 Her solo recording of 6 cello sonatas of Salvatore Lanzetti's Opus 1 will be published by Challenge Records in May 2019.
 A year later the following 6 sonatas will be recorded, completing the Opus 1 collection.

-The upcoming months' engagements include recordings with Europa Galante, Ensemble Odyssee and Stile Galante with Ann Hallenberg, European tour promoting the Lanzetti recording, and solo appearances during Early Music Festival in Utrecht, Bach Festival in Swidnica, Itinéraire Baroque en Périgord and more.
+The upcoming months' engagements include recordings with Ensemble Odyssee and Stile Galante with Ann Hallenberg, an Italian tour of Bach recitals, European tour promoting the Lanzetti recording, and solo appearances during Early Music Festival in Utrecht, Bach Festival in Swidnica, Itinéraire Baroque en Périgord and more.

-Agnieszka plays on the copy of baroque cello made by Jan Bobak in 2017.
+Agnieszka plays on the copy of baroque cello made for her by Jan Bobak in 2017.

 She teaches baroque cello and chamber music at La Risonanza Barocca International Summer Academy.